 One of the daughters of Marcantonio II and Felice Orsini was Costanza who befriended Caravaggio and became his protector from the very beginning and all through his rumbustious meteoric artistic career.
-During his time in Rome, Caravaggio was a frequent guest of Costanza and her brother Fabrizio II who was married to Anna Borromeo.
-It was at Palazzo Colonna that he first sought refuge after his famous duel with Ranuccio Tomassoni which resulted in his opponent’s death.
-Costanza and Fabrizio then organised his escape to Naples via a short stay at their Palace in Paliano just South of Rome.
+During his time in Rome, Caravaggio was a frequent guest of palazzo Colonna and here he first sought refuge after his famous duel with Ranuccio Tomassoni which resulted in his opponent’s death.
+Costanza then organised his escape to Naples via a short stay at their Palace in Paliano just South of Rome.

 During the course of the 1600’s the Colonnas consolidated their considerable influence in Rome and in the courts of both Spain and France.
 Filippo I, Cardinal Girolamo I and Lorenzo Onofrio, the husband of Maria Mancini Mazzarino, all contributed to the extension of important family connections through friendship, as opposed to what had previously been achieved through recourse to arms.
 This century also saw the restoration of the family’s palaces; a large expansion of their various collections; a greater use of the art of diplomacy and their important patronage of many artists.